ligato/docs/docs/plugins/vpp-plugins.md

 ### Security Associations

-The VPP security association (SA) is a set of IPSec specifications negotiated between devices establishing a secure IPSec connection.
-The SA includes preferences for the authentication type, IPSec protocol (AH or ESP) and the encryption methods used when the IPSec connection is established.
+An IPsec security association (SA) is a set of security behaviors negotiated between two or more devices for the purpose of communicating in a secure fashion.
+The SA includes the agreed upon crypto methods for authentication, encryption and extended sequence number.
+The IPsec tunnel encapsulation type of authentication header (AH), or encapsulating security protocol (ESP) is established as well.
 SA is defined in the common [IPSec model][ipsec-model].

+!!!
+Note
+ The SPD and SA are applied to an IPIP_TUNNEL interface, and NOT the deprecated IPSEC_TUNNEL interface.

 The SA uses the same indexing system as SPD.
 The index is a user-defined unique identifier in the `uint32` range.
 Like the SPD, the SA index is defined as `string` type field in the model but can be set only to numerical values.
 Attempts to use values other than numerical will cause errors.
 The SA has no dependencies on other configuration types.

-**Configuration example**

-**1. Using the key-value database** put the proto-modelled data with the correct key for security associations to the database ([key reference][key-reference]).
+**SA Configuration Examples**

+**KV Data Store**

+Put the SA configuration data into an etcd data store using the [SA key][key-reference]

 Example data:
 ```json